JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] Prefer not to answer.

 38. In what language(s) are you fluent?
-Please select all that apply.Please select all that apply.
+Please select all that apply.
 - [ ] Afrikaans
 - [ ] Albanian
 - [ ] American Sign Language